Written by Kirby for Go Asia (May-Aug 2017)

 preparation was for the planning of the week of activities for the TCKs and actually reading up on what life as a TCK is like.

 Having absolutely no experience in teaching children constructive work, my co-teacher was kind enough to plan the entire programme by herself and asked me to help out in whatever way I could.
 Picking up the local language was also part of my personal preparation, as I found that locals always appreciated foreigners trying to communicate in the local language, even if it isn’t perfect.

 Of course, things don’t always go as planned.
 On the field, even in short term missions, there is the need to always be on the ball and ready for any new challenges that might be poised.
-In UCM
+At the 2016

 measure to prevent the further spread of viruses.
 In an international mission organisation, there will definitely be chances of being in an intercultural environment, and there might be slight differences in cultures.
 Being sensitive to other cultures is very important to avoid unknowingly offending or hurting others.